 Prior to founding Geopolitical Futures, Friedman guided the intellectual vision of Stratfor, the geopolitical intelligence publishing and consulting firm he founded in 1996.

 Friedman is the author of numerous New York Times best-selling books.
 His book, Flashpoints: The Emerging Crisis in Europe (2015), predicts the borderlands where centuries old tensions are re-emerging and will spark new conflicts.
 The Next 100 Years: A Forecast for the 21st Century (2009), predicts the geopolitical changes shaping the 21st century and was published in over 20 languages.
 The prescience of Friedman’s geopolitical predictions keep this book alive as they continue to unfold in many countries.
 Friedman’s The Next Decade: Where We've Been and Where We're Going (2011), was also a best-seller.
 His other books on warfare and intelligence have included America's Secret War, The Future of War, and The Intelligence Edge.
-Keep an eye out for Dr. Friedman's upcoming book: The Storm Before the Calm: America's Discord, the Coming Crisis of the 2020s, and the Triumph Beyond (2021), predicting the dramatic upheaval and reshaping of American government, foreign policy, economics, and culture.
+Keep an eye out for Dr. Friedman's most recent book, The Storm Before the Calm: America's Discord, the Coming Crisis of the 2020s, and the Triumph Beyond (2021), predicting the dramatic upheaval and reshaping of American government, foreign policy, economics, and culture.

 A very popular keynote speaker on the future of international geopolitics, Friedman is in high demand at numerous conferences and industry-specific events.
 He has briefed for many major military and government organizations and is frequently invited to speak internationally.